 Finny Kids App

 Finny Kids is a specially designed app for children from 7-12 years to learn how to earn, save and spend money.
-This first mobile banking app allows integration of children’s bank account and transparency about their physical and digital money.
-Thanks to the new open banking standard in Europe (PSD2) account integration is possible with all bank accounts in European Union.
+This first mobile banking app allows integration of children’s bank account and so that children familiarize with both physical and digital money.
+The open banking standard in Europe (PSD2) allows for easy and safe integration of bank accounts in European Union.
+The current beta apps support more than 2700 banks in Germany and Austria (see list of supported banks).
 Different Finny colors and app skins allow personalization and delight children during each interaction with their learning companion.